Skip to main content

 export const LOW_WATERMARK = 1_048_576; // 1 MB — resume sending below this

-When bufferedAmount ≥ HIGH_WATERMARK, channel.send() returns false and your bytes are held in the JS-side queue.
-When bufferedAmount falls back through LOW_WATERMARK, the browser fires bufferedamountlow (driven by RTCDataChannel.bufferedAmountLowThreshold, which the library sets to the channel's lowWatermark) and rtc.io emits 'drain' on your channel.
+When bufferedAmount + chunkSize > HIGH_WATERMARK, the library holds your bytes in the JS-side queue instead of pushing them straight into the transport — channel.send() still returns true because the chunk was accepted.
+When bufferedAmount falls back through LOW_WATERMARK, the browser fires bufferedamountlow (driven by RTCDataChannel.bufferedAmountLowThreshold, which the library sets to the channel's lowWatermark) and rtc.io drains the queue and emits 'drain' on your channel. send() only returns false when the JS queue itself is full — see The queue budget below.

 Both are configurable per-channel via ChannelOptions if the defaults don't fit your shape: